Visit the Hilltop Villages of Tuscany and Umbria in Italy

-Escape the Crowds and Settle into the Local Scene
+Escape the Tourist Crowds and Settle into the Local Scene

 |Surrounded by verdant hills and small farms, the village of Panicale sits atop a hill halfway between Rome and Florence.

 The mass in the Chiesa Collegiata di San Michel Arcangelo (Church of St. Michael the Archangel) was ending and so, as they do every Sunday, the young altar boys left the priest’s side and

 went forth to mingle with the worshipers.
 They shook our hands and wished us peace before returning to the altar where the priest gave the final blessing in his most solemn tone.
 But then, to signal that life is also a time to be merry, he

 grabbed one of his young assistants and tousled his hair.

 The youngster laughed, the priest laughed, the parishioners laughed.
 This would be a good day.

 After leaving the church, most went to their homes just a few steps away because nothing is very far away from anything else in Panicale, one of the small towns that peer down on the rest of Italy